Witham on the Hill: Other features

+The nearest state primary school is on Creeton Road in Little Bytham.

 In 2002, West Farm (on the Little Bytham road) had trials for GM rapeseed planted by Aventis.

 Geography

 The village is between the east and west tributaries of the River Glen, and despite its name, is not on the top of its 'hill', which reaches a peak 1 mi west towards Careby.
 It is approximately 0.5 mi from the A6121 Bourne-Stamford road.
 To the west is Little Bytham, and to the east are Manthorpe and Toft.
 The predominant landowner in the area is the Grimsthorpe Estate.

 The civil parish covers a large area, extending north into Grimsthorpe Park and Dobbins Wood where it meets the boundary of Edenham, and the boundary with Toft with Lound and Manthorpe is mostly along the A6121.
 Manthorpe, Bourne used to be part of the civil parish.